Unfrustrating the t-J Model: d-wave BCS Superconductivity in the $t'$-$J_z$-$V$ Model: Conclusion

 It would be interesting to combine the $\tJ$ and $\tJV$ models into a single $t\SP t'\SP J_{xy}\SP J_z\SP V$ model to understand how universal the superconducting state we found is, to what extent it extends into the larger phase diagram, and if it boarders different superconducting states.

-In \appref{app:AF} we showed that when $\V \ll |t'| \ll J_z$ and the electron filling is greater than $n_c = \nc$, then the ground state is a fully polarized antiferromagnet.
-However, we did not consider the small filling case $n \ll 1$, and it could be possible that sufficiently small fillings also lead to a fully polarized antiferromagnet.
+In \appref{app:AF} we showed that if $\V \ll |t'| \ll J_z$ and the electron filling is greater than $n_c = \nc$, then the ground state is a fully polarized antiferromagnet.
+However, we did not consider the small filling case $n \ll 1$.
+It could be possible that sufficiently small fillings also lead to a fully polarized antiferromagnet.

 Nevertheless, the $\tJV$ model that we studied has a number of limitations.
 Although it may be applicable to the study of polarons in an Ising antiferromagnet for which a nearest-neighbor hopping is not allowed, the absence of a nearest-neighbor hopping in our model is unnatural for an electron model.
 Furthermore, the tractable limit of our model was in a large antiferromagnetic interaction $J_z$ limit, which may not be experimentally accessible.
 Finally, the superconducting state that we found has large Cooper pairs (since it's described by BCS theory) and no gapless nodes (i.e. the lines where the order parameter is zero $\Delta_k=0$ never touch the Fermi surface).
 This makes the superconducting state we found qualitatively different from more interesting superconducting states, such as the ones found in the cuprate superconductors \cite{KeimerKivelsonRev2015,CarlsonKivelsonConcepts,LeeWenRev2004,ScalapinoRev2012} .
 In the future, it would be interesting to identify other simple and analytically tractable models with less of these shortcomings, or to include more exotic physics, such as emergent gauge fields \cite{SachdevGauge,LeeGauge}, while retaining analytical control.